GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 4. Visit [http://localhost:4000](http://localhost:4000) to see the Phoenix welcome screen running locally on your workstation.

+## Enable releases with Distillery

+Releases are the Elixir community's preferred way to package Elixir (and Erlang) applications for deployment.
+You will configure the [Distillery](https://github.com/bitwalker/distillery) tool to create releases for your app.

+**Note:** If you already have Distillery set up for your application, you can skip this section.
+But make sure `include_erts: true` is set in your `:prod` release configuration.
+The Elixir Runtime assumes ERTS is included in releases.

+### Set up Distillery

+1. Add distillery to your application's dependencies.
+In the `mix.exs` file, add `{:distillery, "~> 1.5"}` to the `deps`.
+Then install it by running:

+        mix do deps.get, deps.compile

+2. Create a default release configuration by running:

+        mix release.init

+    This will create a file `rel/config.exs`.
+You can examine and edit it if you wish, but the defaults should be sufficient for this tutorial.

+3. Prepare the Phoenix configuration for deployment by editing the prod config file `config/prod.exs`.
+In particular, set `server: true` to ensure the web server starts when the supervision tree is initialized.
+We recommend the following settings to start off:

+        config :appengine_example, AppengineExampleWeb.Endpoint,
+          load_from_system_env: true,
+          http: [port: "${PORT}"],
+          check_origin: false,
+          server: true,
+          root: ".",
+          cache_static_manifest: "priv/static/cache_manifest.json"

+### Test a release

+Now you can create a release to test out your configuration.

+1. Build and digest the application assets for production:

+        cd assets
+        npm install
+        ./node_modules/brunch/bin/brunch build -p
+        cd ..
+        mix phx.digest

+    Remember that if your app is an umbrella app, the assets directory might be located in one of the apps subdirectories.

+2. Build the release:

+        MIX_ENV=prod mix release --env=prod

+3. Run the application from the release using:

+        PORT=8080 _build/prod/rel/appengine_example/bin/appengine_example foreground

+4. Visit [http://localhost:8080](http://localhost:8080) to see the Phoenix welcome screen running locally from your release.

 ## Deploy your application

 Now you will deploy your new app to App Engine.